The Seoul City Guide is a quick access playbook to Seoul’s best-kept secrets.

-- Marking the city’s highest point and offering the most stunning views of Seoul in its entirety (esp. at sunset) is NAMSAN SEOUL TOWER (서울 타워), accessed by one of two ways: either cable car or a lengthy hike up
+Situated atop the city’s highest point and offering the most stunning views of Seoul in its entirety (especially at sunset) is Seoul Tower (also called N Tower).
+Inside the tower is a rotating restaurant accessed by one of two ways: either cable car or a lengthy hike up.

 IF YOU’VE MASTERED THE FOREMAN GRILL

-- GRILLED SALTED PORK BARBEQUE (331-1 Seogyo-dong, Mapo-gu, Hongdae District) While there seems to be no shortage of barbecue joints in Seoul, this one in Hongdae does things a little differently.
+- GRILLED SALTED PORK BARBEQUE – While there seems to be no shortage of barbecue joints in Seoul, this one in Hongdae does things a little differently.
 Instead of a classic grilltop fired by charcoal or heated by gas, this restaurant warms up smooth, flat stones that act as their grilling platform and juicy cuts of locally-sourced are cooked to perfection.
 Roast some vegetables (the mushrooms are best) to keep the meal balanced.
 Nothing enhances the grilling experience moreso than a couple of shots of soju, Korea’s number one liquor.
 Ask for kalmegisal, the most tender part of the pig.
+(331-1 Seogyo-dong, Mapo-gu, Hongdae District)

 IF ELBOW-TO-ELBOW MOMENTS DON’T DETER YOU

-- GWANGJANG TRADITIONAL MARKET (88, Changgyeonggung-ro, Jongno-gu) Feast on an array of local favorites in Seoul’s oldest traditional market.
+- GWANGJANG TRADITIONAL MARKET – Feast on an array of local favorites in Seoul’s oldest traditional market.
 In this arena, the best players have the most seats filled so “do as the Romans do” and you won’t regret it.
 Before you are intimidated by the maze-like food operation, a great starting point is at the stalls selling bindaeddeok, a deep-fried mung bean pancake paired with the local tipple, makgeolli, a bubbly rice wine.
+(88, Changgyeonggung-ro, Jongno-gu)

 IF “THE CATCH OF THE DAY” IS HOW YOU LIKE YOUR SEAFOOD

-- NORYANGJIN WHOLESALE FISH MARKET (13-8 Noryangjin-dong, Dongjak-gu, off Subway Lines 1 and 9) Trust in your nose and let the overpowering scent of the ocean lead you to this giant seafood warehouse booming with activity, especially in the early hours of the day.
+- NORYANGJIN WHOLESALE FISH MARKET – Trust in your nose and let the overpowering scent of the ocean lead you to this giant seafood warehouse booming with activity, especially in the early hours of the day.
 Once inside the building, you’ll see row after row of freshwater tanks and tables topped with ice displaying every marine animal under the sea.
 The ajumas (old Korean ladies) compete with one another in intense yelling matches to sell their inventory.
 Compare and haggle – all your buys will no doubt be fresh, the more alive the better they say.
 Once you secure your desired items, head over to the second floor where restaurants will prepare your catch for a fee but be warned – it does get very pricey fast!
 A plate of delectable sashimi will never fail you.
+(13-8 Noryangjin-dong, Dongjak-gu, off Subway Lines 1 and 9)